 A preservation endowment seeded with at least $600,000

 Federal and State support have been key to the development of the Arboretum.
 The Wisconsin DNR been a partner in the planning the project since its inception.
-Funding support from the Knowles Nelson Stewardship Program is required to complete the land acquisition.
+Funding support from the Knowles Nelson Stewardship Program allowed us to complete the land acquisition.
 A Great Lakes Restoration Initiative grant from the EPA recognizes that enhancing the land quality along the river will improve the water quality of the Milwaukee River which feeds directly into Lake Michigan.

 Ken Leinbach, Executive Director of the Urban Ecology Center shared his enthusiasm: “We are thrilled to share in a once in a lifetime opportunity to convert old industrial land along the revitalized Milwaukee River into a natural jewel for the city -- a living forest classroom that our grandchildren will be able to enjoy and share with their grandchildren many generations to come.”